 The new order becomes effective March 16, 2017 at 12:01 a.m.
 Eastern Standard Time.

 Because of the entry restrictions cited in the new Executive Order, we strongly caution individuals who might be affected to defer travel to and from the U.S. until there is fuller assessment of the Executive Order and its implementation.
 Further information is available from the NAFSA: Association of International Educators.

 We do not believe that renewal of driver's licenses should be affected by the Executive Order (EO).

 The EO also applies to individuals with refugee immigration status.
-Beyond the seven countries, it does not currently affect those not on refugee status, but this is a very fluid situation.
+Beyond the six countries, it does not currently affect those not on refugee status, but this is a very fluid situation.
 The EO does contemplate that the list of countries subject to the Order can be updated to include additional countries.
-U.S. Border and Protection officials have broad discretion at points of entry to grant or deny admission to the United States, therefore we suggest monitoring available updates and consider any travel carefully.
+U.S. Border and Protection officials have broad discretion at points of entry to grant or deny admission to the United States.
+Therefore, we suggest monitoring available updates and consider any travel carefully.

 Yes, based on all available information, there is nothing in the EO concerning those individuals currently in the U.S. whose status is not expired.

 Immigration and citizenship status is not listed as part of directory information and is considered protected information for employees.
 As such this information would not be released without the individual's permission, unless required by law (subpoena or court order).

 Please do not hesitate to contact the Office of International Studies and Programs with further questions.